Burning Man: The Blade

 Berlin

 In Berlin, the students finalized their narrative.
 Since the sun is the most apparent agent in Burningman, they decided to worship it as much as possible.
 To respect the sun, but also enjoy it’s ecliptic trek and sunset, and virtual sunset in how it lives in our memories.
+During the day, the shade under the steps can be used for shelter from the elements.
+Once the temperatures subside, people can bask, contemplate, relax on the steps and enjoy the sunset.
+Once the sun is below the horizon, the sun virtually continues on the LED wall.

 Students then presented their narrative for funding and support at the Brandenburger Tor Gate’s Immersive Media Room.